aframevr/aframe-presentation-kit/content.md

 </div>

 <!--Notes
-- WebVR and three.js boilerplate without A-Frame
+- Too difficult to create WebVR experiences
-- At least a hundred lines of boilerplate per project, can be a drag
+- With three.js, most popular 3D library, over 100 lines of boilerplate per project
-- Boilerplate has to be updated with new versions of WebVR, three.js and browsers
+- Obstacle if doing small prototypes and experiments
-- A-Frame handles it all with just
+- Boilerplate needs updating with new versions of WebVR, three.js, and handle cross-browser and cross-platform compatibility.
 -->

 ---